KernFerm/BubblesTheDev-WebBrowser/Browser-Privacy-Comparison.md

 * cached search results and suggestions
 * install-linked path metadata used for custom or external-drive installs and local update preferences

 The persisted browser-state payload is compressed before it is written to disk.
 When Electron safe storage is available, that payload is also protected with OS-backed encryption.
-If that is unavailable, the runtime falls back to credential-backed AES-GCM protection when possible.
+If OS-backed protection is unavailable, the runtime can fall back to credential-backed AES-GCM protection when available.

 The application does not automatically upload this browser-state data.

 Installer builds can optionally be configured with an owner-run update server.
-In that case, installs that use `Automatic updates` can send a minimal update-registration record containing install-management fields such as install ID, app version, install path, install root, install drive type, host name, platform, architecture, last-seen time, and the IP address seen by that server.
+In that case, installed builds can send a minimal update-registration record containing install-management fields such as install ID, app version, install path, install root, install drive type, host name, platform, architecture, last-seen time, and the IP address seen by that server.
 They can also request the latest published release metadata and download the published installer package.
-The managed updater now rejects non-HTTPS release metadata or installer URLs and requires a valid published SHA-256 hash before the installer is launched.
+The managed updater rejects non-HTTPS release metadata or installer URLs and requires a valid published SHA-256 hash before the installer is launched.
 This does not include browsing history, bookmarks, saved passwords, or page contents.

 If the browser is installed on an external drive instead of `C:`, install-linked data and path tracking can follow that selected external location instead of being treated only as a default system-drive install.